mihirnvad/Fat-content-analysis/README.md

 - **Observed Statistic**: 5.7406
 - **P-value**: 0.0000

-Below we show the permutation distrubution of total fat and the missingness of rating:
+Below we show the permutation distribution of total fat and the missingness of rating:
 <iframe src="assets/missingness_tf.html" width="820" height="500" frameborder="0"></iframe>

 **Conclusion**: The result is statistically significant, so we reject the null hypothesis.
 This suggests that **recipes with very high or very low fat content may be more or less likely to receive a rating**, implying the missingness is **MAR** on `total fat (PDV)`.